 Dr. Stiles also agrees you have to listen to your body.
 “Different people will benefit from different types of exercise and I might offer up different advice, depending on how in shape someone is before surgery.
 The bottom line: everyone, even the most out of shape, will benefit from exercise after surgery.”

 Julie agrees: “I think anyone else going through what I am, even if you don’t run, should get out there and exercise.
 Physically and mentally, it’s the best thing ever.”

 Julie has completed three of the Abbott World Marathon Majors, a series of marathons consisting of six of the largest and more renowned marathons in the world, and plans to run her fourth in Fall 2021.
 Her goal is to complete the last two: Tokyo and Boston.
 Julie says, “I always have another race in front of me.
 I’m thankful that I can do that.
 I’m not the same person I was last year, but who is?”

 Your healthcare providers may advise you to exercise regularly as part of your recovery.
-Talk with your physical therapist, or primary health care provider about the details of your exercise program.
+Talk with your doctor about the details of your exercise program.

 - Lung Cancer Surgery

 - Lung Cancer Screening: What People Need to Know